 Also, routines can reduce stress, and lower stress is good for children’s immune systems.

-How routines can help you during lockdown
+How routines can help you during isolation, quarantine or lockdown

 Routines can help you to: